Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 	Front-end time + llvm time = Compiler time (for llvm backend)

 ## 4.5 Linking
 The backend compiler produces several compiler artifacts in the hidden _.build_ folder (.obj, .exp and .lib files).
-It is the task of the linker (_link.exe_ from MSVC on Windows, _lld-linux_ on Linux) to combine these object files and (sometimes) OS specific libraries statically into one output executable (.exe on Windows).
+It is the task of the linker (_link.exe_ from MSVC on Windows, _lld-linux_ on Linux, _lld-macos_ on MacOs ) to combine these object files and (sometimes) OS specific libraries statically into one output executable (.exe on Windows).
 The time this takes is for example reported as:
 _Link      time: 0.328986 seconds._